Keith Thomas (music producer): 1990s

 In 1991, Thomas crossed over into the world of mainstream pop when he partnered with longtime friend and Christian contemporary musician Amy Grant to collect their first No. 1, Top 40 hit, "Baby Baby."
-At the same time, Thomas focused his music on former Miss America, soon to become global pop star and actress, Vanessa Williams.
+Meanwhile, Thomas focused his music on former Miss America, soon to become global pop star and actress, Vanessa Williams.
 He produced five tracks on her Comfort Zone album including the No. 1 hit, "Save the Best for Last".
 These two No. 1 songs with Grant and Williams earned Thomas Grammy nominations for Producer of the Year, Song of the Year, and Record of the Year.

 Responding to the momentum created by this success, Thomas owned The Bennett House recording studio in Franklin, Tennessee.
 Twenty minutes from downtown Nashville, The Bennett House not only accommodates Thomas' personal project studio and administrative offices but also offers outside clients a 19th-century recording environment that is unique in the Nashville music scene.

 Christening the move into The Bennett House, Thomas gained his attention again to Amy Grant by writing and producing for her House of Love album.
 This album featured several hits for Thomas including the songs, "Lucky One," and the title track, "House of Love."
 Thomas produced the song "The Sweetest Days" for Vanessa Williams as well as records for James Ingram, Peabo Bryson, Deborah Cox, Regina Belle and Wendy Moten.
 In 1995, Thomas wrote and produced the hit song, "I Could Fall in Love," for Selena.
 Selena thus became the first artist to place both a Spanish- and an English-language song in the top 10 of the Hot Latin Tracks chart.
 "I Could Fall in Love" became the fifth best-charting song from that chart in 1995 and remained the highest-charting English-language song for two years, until Celine Dion's 1998 single "My Heart Will Go On" surpassed it when it peaked at number 1.
 The album, Dreaming of You, on which "I Could Fall in Love" appears, has now been certified 35x platinum.
 That year Thomas also produced Williams' Academy Award-winning single, "Colors of the Wind," for the multi-platinum selling motion picture soundtrack, Pocahontas.